cms-dev/cms/docs/Task types.rst

 Batch
 -----

-In a Batch task, the contestant submits a single source file, in one of the three supported languages: C, C++, or Pascal.
+In a Batch task, the contestant submits a single source file, in one of the :ref:`allowed programming languages <configuringacontest_programming-languages>`.

 The source file is either standalone or to be compiled with a grader provided by the contest admins.
 The resulting executable does I/O either on standard input and output or on two files with a specified name.
 The output produced by the contestant's program is then compared to the correct output either using a simple diff algorithm (that ignores whitespaces) or using a comparator, provided by the admins.